mamonu/ScalaUDFs_forDataLinkage_inPyspark/README.md

 My intention is to add [more text distance and similarity metrics from Apache Commons](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/similarity/package-summary.html) for use in fuzzy matching in Pyspark

 ## Progress

+v.0.0.7

+* Added DualArrayExplode UDF .
+Also added Logit and Expit UDFs

 v.0.0.6